ava-labs/avalanche-docs/docs/quickstart/cross-chain-transfers.md

 To return the AVAX back to the X-Chain, you need to do the transfer in the opposite direction:

 - Select the [**`examples/evm`**](https://github.com/ava-labs/avalanchejs/tree/master/examples/evm) folder to view the AvalancheJS C-Chain examples.
-To send AVAX from the X-Chain to the C-Chain, select [`evm/buildExportTx-xchain-avax.ts`](https://github.com/ava-labs/avalanchejs/blob/master/examples/evm/buildExportTx-xchain-avax.ts)
+To export AVAX from the X-Chain to the C-Chain, select [`evm/buildExportTx-xchain-avax.ts`](https://github.com/ava-labs/avalanchejs/blob/master/examples/evm/buildExportTx-xchain-avax.ts)

 - Make necessary changes as above for private key and network settings.